 Figure 2: Percentage of patients wakening in PACU with a pain score of four or less

-This graph shows that on average 91 per cent of our patients arrive in recovery with a pain score of four or less out of 10.
-This is an increase from an average of 90 per cent since we last reported in April 2015, and noticeably the trend since 2015/16 is on or above the average.
+This graph shows that on average 92 per cent of our patients arrive in recovery with a pain score of four or less out of 10.
+This is a small increase from an average of 91 per cent since we last reported in April 2017, and noticeably the trend since the end of 2015/16 is on or above the average.

 We apply the same target as Cincinnati Children’s Hospital – to seek to achieve more than 90 per cent of children arriving comfortable in recovery.
 However, despite a good result, we also share a commitment to continuous improvement, so we expect to increase this score over time.